Updated: 31 May 2016 11:52

 OWNERSHIP OF OUR GAME AND OTHER THINGS

-Although we license you permission to install on your computer and play our Game, we are still the owners of it.
+Although we license you permission to install on your device and play our Game, we are still the owners of it.
 We are also the owners of our brands and any content contained in the Game.
 Therefore, when you pay for our Game, you are buying a license to play / use our Game in accordance with this EULA - you are not buying the Game itself.
 The only permissions you have in connection with the Game and your installation of it are the permissions set out in this EULA.

 Any Mods you create for the Game from scratch belong to you (including pre-run Mods and in-memory Mods) and you can do whatever you want with them, as long as you don't sell them for money / try to make money from them and so long as you don’t distribute Modded Versions of the Game.
 Remember that a Mod means something that is your original work and that does not contain a substantial part of our code or content.
 You only own what you created; you do not own our code or content.